Published: Nov 28, 2022

 • Case management systems do not send bills and invoices to other providers but only to the insurance companies.
 Compliance with No Surprises Act regulations would require manual input for all estimates, which would likely take more time than the three-day limit set by No Surprises Act.

 • There is no standardized system for sharing patient information, treatment codes, and other medical information in the manner required to create the estimate.
-AHA raised concerns that some of this data-sharing is restricted by HIPAA, hence the need to bill insurers directly.
+AHA raised concerns that HIPAA restricts some of this data-sharing, hence the need to bill insurers directly.

 • Without a standardized, automated system, provider variance and incompatibility between systems will likely lead to errors, additional delay, and increased administrative costs.